mg-delhivery/vehicle-reference-app/README.md

 ### **Setup**

+1. First, from the root of the directory enter `cd server`.
-1. Install dependencies: `yarn`.
+2. Install dependencies: `yarn`.
-2. Rename your `.env.local.skeleton` to `.env.local`.
+3. Rename your `.env.local.skeleton` to `.env.local`.
-3. Add values for each required variable in the `.env.local` file.
+4. Add values for each required variable in the `.env.local` file.
 These details are available on your app summary page in the Developer Portal.
 Refer to the [Getting Started with the OS1 Platform](https://docs.getos1.com/docs/getting-started-1#step-5-retrieving-and-using-your-platform-credentials) guide for obtaining these details.

 ### **Running the App**

 1. Start your application: `yarn start`.
 2. The `Vehicle's` participant type and vehicle attributes will be defined during the application startup if they don't exist.

+The browser will open http://localhost:4500.
+However, you developers need to update the URL to `https://${TENANT_NAME}-cdev.${TENANT_URL}:4500` in order for the keycloak redirection to work.